AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/change-a-forms-locale.md

    >[!NOTE]
    >
-   >**Reminder**
-   >
-   >
-   >Remember to  [approve the landing page draft](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) created by the form changes.
+   >Remember to [approve the landing page draft](/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) created by the form changes.

-1.
-1. That's that!
+   That's that!
 People can see date/time being displayed in the correct locale.

    ![](assets/image2014-9-15-12-3a53-3a59.png)